TADOBA NATIONAL PARK | WILDLIFE SAFARI & TRAVEL GUIDE TO TADOBA

 At a distance of 29 km from Chandrapur, 145 km from Nagpur, 412 km from Hyderabad, 518 km from Aurangabad, 747 km from Pune, and 863 km from Mumbai, Tadoba is a popular tiger reserve in Chandrapur district of Maharashtra in India.
 Renowned as Maharashtra's oldest and largest national park, it is one of the best places of wildlife in India, and among the top places to visit in Maharashtra.

-Also known as Tadoba National Park, the park is one of the 47 project tiger reserves in India and among the must visit places in Maharashtra as part of your Wildlife tour packages.
+Also known as Tadoba - Andhari Tiger Reserve, the park is one of the 47 project tiger reserves in India and among the must-visit places in Maharashtra as part of your Wildlife tour packages.
 The Tadoba National Park was created in the year 1955.
 The Andhari Wildlife Sanctuary was formed in the year 1986 and was amalgamated with the park in 1995 to establish the present Tadoba - Andhari Tiger Reserve.
 The name Tadoba is derived from the God 'Tadoba' or 'Taru', praised by the tribal people who live in the dense forests of the Tadoba and Andhari region, while the Andhari River that meanders through the forest gives the name 'Andhari'.

 The total area of the tiger reserve is 1,727 Sq. km and the core area of the tiger reserve is 625.40 Sq. km.
 The reserve also includes 32.51 Sq.km of protected forest and 14.93 Sq. km of other areas.
-Densely forested hills form the northern and western boundary of the tiger reserve.
+Densely forested hills form the northern and western boundaries of the tiger reserve.
 Tadoba Lake acts as a buffer between the park's forest and the extensive farmland which extends up to the Irai water reservoir.
 This lake is a perennial water source that offers good habitat for Mugger crocodiles to thrive.